 I began my return to full time midwifery practice in 2009.
 I updated my clinical knowledge with local DFW midwives and also went to Senegal, West Africa and the Philippines to gain cross cultural experience and attend the births necessary to complete my CPM (Certified Professional Midwife) requirements.
 I became licensed to practice again in Texas in 2011.

-I have practiced continually since then, and have now attended over 650 births.
-I practice full time in a group practice at Origins Birth and Wellness Collective in Ft Worth.
-I am currently also completing the requirements to become an IBCLC (International Board Certified Lactation Consultant) and I serve on the Texas Midwifery Advisory Board for the Texas Department of Licensing and Regulation (TDLR).
+I have practiced continually since then, and have now attended over 700 births.
+I have a concierge home birth practice, and provide all in-home care to birthing families in the DFW area.
+I am currently also completing the requirements to become an IBCLC (International Board Certified Lactation Consultant).
+I serve on the Texas Midwifery Advisory Board for the Texas Department of Licensing and Regulation (TDLR), and on the advisory board for Abide Women’s Health Care Services (www.abidewomen.org).